In California, Uber is facing 4 different types of lawsuit claims:

 Uber used to try to avoid liability for these crashes by claiming that their drivers were independent contractors, not employees.
 However, California’s Assembly Bill 5 went into effect on January 1, 2020.
 This new law made Uber reclassify their drivers as employees.1 This made Uber vicariously liable for injuries caused by their negligence.
 It lets victims seek compensation for their injuries from Uber’s insurance coverage.

 However, since the passage of Assembly Bill 5, other changes to California’s gig worker law have complicated the picture.
-Proposition 22 let Uber classify workers as independent contractors, again.
+Proposition 22 let Uber classify workers as independent contractors, again, which is more in line with Uber’s business model.
 However, that law was then deemed unconstitutional.
 Nevertheless, it is still in force as appeals are made.

 The state of the law can depend on the time when the victim was hurt.
 A California employment or personal injury attorney can help.